agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 45mins (finding the proxy and looking up info)

-**re-write Claim**: Cash transfers were part of developmental success from the 1950s
+**re-write Claim**: Cash transfers were part of "developmental success" from the 1950s

+**Failed**

 **re-write Claim**: Cash transfers were part of "rapid development" of countries and no "slow development" of countries.

+**Failed**

 ---

-The reason these things (RD interventions) are unlikely to be the best way to increase growth is that they play no role in the causal story of the huge differences in GDP per capita across space and time.
+> The reason these things (RD interventions) are unlikely to be the best
+> way to increase growth is that they play no role in the causal story
+> of the huge differences in GDP per capita across space and time.

+**Claim**: unlikely to be the best way to increase growth.

 **Claim**: they (RD interventions) play no role in the causal story of the huge differences in GDP per capita across space and time.

-**re-write Claim**: Interventions backed by RCTs are not the reason why China rose to power
+**re-write Claim**: Interventions backed by RCTs are not the reason why China rose to power.

-**re-write Claim**: It is not possible for healthcare expenditure alone to create the massive rise in GDP since 1990s
+**re-write Claim**: It is not possible for healthcare expenditure alone to create the massive rise in GDP since 1990s.

-**re-write Claim**: Healthcare expenditure per capita as a percentage of GDP per capita decreases since 1990s
+**re-write Claim**: Healthcare expenditure per capita as a percentage of GDP per capita decreases since 1990s.

+**Failed?**

 **Example-sub**: